osinkolu/umoja-hack/README.md

 #Umoja Hacks.

-This repo contains team solo's best solutions for the umoja hack
+This repo contains team solo's best solutions for the umoja hackathon, it is the combined effort of Fajamila Oluwadunsin, Okewunmi Paul and Olufemi Victor

 UmojaHack Nigeria: AXA Vehicle Insurance Claim Challenge by UmojaHack Africa: